Color Shift paint is a cool craft paint – with shimmering, metallic shades that shift in changing light! Learn all about it and how to use it.

 color shift and glitter easter eggs

-What I love about this Easter egg project is that Color Shift was used underneath Glitterific (another product by Plaid) for a unique effect.
+What I love about this Easter egg project is that the paint was used underneath Glitterific (another product by Plaid) for a unique effect.
 So you see glitter on the top and the shifting of the acrylic paint below.

 6. Beaded Baby Mobile